todun/workshop-temp/Lab-Guide.md

 10\.
 In your chat application, type your name (or a fun username!) in the "User Name" field, then begin typing messages in the textbox at the bottom of the screen where it displays "Enter a message and save humanity".

 11\.
 Your messages should begin showing up in the central chat pane window.
 Feel free to share the URL with your teammates, have them login and begin chatting as a group!
+If building this solution solo, you can logout and log back in with a different User Name to simulate multiple users.

 **The baseline chat application is now configured and functional!
 There is still important functionality missing and the Lambda Signal Corps needs you to build it out...so get started below!**